Virtomize/mail2most/README.md

 - Filter by Folder
 - Filter by From
 - Filter by To
-- Filter by Subject contains
+- Filter by Subject
+- Filter by TimeRange

 Todo:
 - tests